stackengine/angular-smart-collection/README.md

 When defining routes, these are the availble parameters:

 * Required parameters
   * **url** - The URL for this API call.
 You can use colon-denoted parameters to add attributes from a model object.
-Each colon-denoted parameter should have an associated urlKeys value.
-Example: "/users.json" or "/users/3.json"
+By default each attribute will be pulled from the model object, but the names can be overridden by the urlKeys option.
+Example: "/users.json" or "/users/:id.json".
+In this second case, the model.id value will be used in place of :id.
   * **method** - Any HTTP method accepted by $http.
 Example: "get", "post", "delete", etc.

 * Optional parameters